-Megan Sharpton: Body Found Burning In Tennessee, Murdered By Donnie Jones On ID
+Megan Sharpton On ID: Body Found Burning In Tennessee, Murdered By Donnie Jones

 Mother’s Fight To Put Killer Behind Bars Ends In Her Own Tragic Death

 After going to the press to talk about her daughter’s memory and fighting to have Donnie Jones arrested for the murder, Kelly Hale Sharpton died.
 According to the Times Free Press, the pain of her daughter’s death was too intense.
 She committed suicide inside of a motel room in Chattanooga, Tennessee, in November 2013.
-Kelly Hale Sharpton was 47-years-old.
+Kelly Hale Sharpton was 47 years old.

 Here are a few things to look over before the show starts.

 Tune into Murder Comes To Town this Friday, March 31, at 10/9 p.m.
 Central on Investigation Discovery.
 Recently, Inquisitr brought you the story of Shelley Mook, a missing Shelbyville, Tennessee, mother who vanished in 2011.
 Her car was found burned in a remote field.
-Shelley Mook’s body as never found.
+Shelley Mook’s body was never found.

 [Featured Image by Zack Frank/Shutterstock]